SofaDefrost/SoftRobots/docs/sofapython3/tutorials/Tripod/tripod-tuto.md

 <center>
 <figure>
   <img class="centered" src="images/maze.png" alt="" width="200px"/>
-  <figcaption>Figure 12: Maze</figcaption>
+  <figcaption>Figure 12: Maze with a little ball.</figcaption>
 </figure>
 </center>

-In the previous steps we where controlling the robot in inverse mode.
+In the previous steps we where controlling the robot in inverse mode interactively.
 We want now to make the robot follow a predefined path.
+For that we will play with a maze.
+Let's try to define a path that will move a little ball inside the maze.
+Open the file mazeplanning.json, and add new points, then press ctrl+r to reload the scene and verify the results in simulation.
+Tips: To make the trajectory work well on the robot, try to emphasize the movements.
+Sometimes the ball rolls better in the simulation than in reality.

 <pre>
 <a href="details/maze.py"> <img src="../../../images/icons/play.png" width="14px"/>Try the scene in SOFA.</a>